Recently, I was invited to deliver the Vote of Thanks on behalf of the under- and post-graduates at our graduation ceremony.

 Truth be told, I wanted to remind every single person there that teaching and education is awesome, incredible and life changing.

-Without further ado, I would like to share this vote of thanks beyond our auditorium this week.
-If you read this and think of a specific teacher, family member or friend who would appreciate it- share it.
+If you watch/read this and think of a specific teacher, family member or friend who would appreciate it- share it.
 You have no idea how much teachers need to be reminded of the impact and good they are doing right now – and will do in the future.

 Our Graduate Vote of Thanks